coddelin/docs-v8-JsEngine/blog/v8-release-76.md

 ---
-title: 'V8 release v7.6'
+title: "V8 release v7.6"
-author: 'Adam Klein'
+author: "Adam Klein"
 avatars:
-  - 'adam-klein'
+  - "adam-klein"
 date: 2019-06-19 16:45:00
 tags:
   - release
-description: 'V8 v7.6 features Promise.allSettled, faster JSON.parse, localized BigInts, speedier frozen/sealed arrays, and much more!'
+description: "V8 v7.6 features Promise.allSettled, faster JSON.parse, localized BigInts, speedier frozen/sealed arrays, and much more!"
-tweet: '1141356209179516930'
+tweet: "1141356209179516930"
 ---
 Every six weeks, we create a new branch of V8 as part of our [release process](/docs/release-process).
 Each version is branched from V8’s Git master immediately before a Chrome Beta milestone.
 Today we’re pleased to announce our newest branch, [V8 version 7.6](https://chromium.googlesource.com/v8/v8.git/+log/branch-heads/7.6), which is in beta until its release in coordination with Chrome 76 Stable in several weeks.
 V8 v7.6 is filled with all sorts of developer-facing goodies.
 This post provides a preview of some of the highlights in anticipation of the release.